Charles E W Bean, Diaries, AWM38 3DRL 606/83/1 - July - August 1917 - Part 6

 Evg. report 2. army.
 No alteration to

 line.
-Foret Fm still ^in German hands
+Fovet Fm still ^in German hands.

 At 3.30 pm Germs c.attd.
 La Basser

-Ville but repulsed by mgs ^barrage & arty.
+Ville but repulsed by mgs. ^barrage & arty.

 Enemy shelling betw La Basser Ville